 In February 2012, The Juice Online partnered with SportsNet New York, the official television home of the New York Mets, Jets and the Big East Conference.
-As part of SNY.tv’s Blog Network, The Juice Online supplements SNY’s coverage of more than 125 Big East football and basketball games, as well as other Big East programming.
+As part of SNY.tv’s Blog Network, The Juice Online supplements SNY’s coverage of more than 125 college football and basketball games, as well as other college sports programming.

 Editor in Chief

-Now in his fifth decade of covering SU sports, Brad was sports director of WSYR radio for eight years into the early 1990s, then wrote the Orange Watch column for The Big Orange/The Juice print publication for 18 years.
+Now in his sixth decade of covering SU sports, Brad was sports director of WSYR radio for eight years into the early 1990s, then wrote the Orange Watch column for The Big Orange/The Juice print publication for 18 years.
 A Syracuse University graduate, Brad currently runs his own media consulting business in the Philadelphia suburbs.
 Contact him at brad[at]sujuiceonline.com.

-Wesley has worked for Rivals.com covering the New York Knicks, as well as for Scout.com covering Syracuse athletics.
-Wesley has also worked for the South China Morning Post (Hong Kong) and reported on the NBA and MLB for the New York Sportscene.
-A native of Long Island, New York, Wesley graduated from Syracuse University in 2005 with a degree in journalism.
+Wes has worked for Rivals.com covering the New York Knicks, as well as for Scout.com covering Syracuse athletics.
+Wes has also worked for the South China Morning Post (Hong Kong) and reported on the NBA and MLB for the New York Sportscene.
+A native of Long Island, New York, Wes graduated from Syracuse University in 2005 with a degree in journalism.
 Contact him at wes[at]sujuiceonline.com.